stellar-deprecated/bridge-server/readme_compliance.md

 ## Callbacks

-The Compliance server will send callback request to URLs you define in config file. `Content-Type` of requests data will be `application/x-www-form-urlencoded`.
+The Compliance server will send callback request to URLs you define in the config file. `Content-Type` of requests data will be `application/x-www-form-urlencoded`.

 ### `callbacks.sanctions`

-If set in config file, this callback will be called when sanctions checks need to be performed.
+If set in the config file, this callback will be called when sanctions checks need to be performed.
+If not set the compliance server will act as if the sanction check passes.

 #### Request